Welcome to InterExchange and Career Training USA

 Per program regulations, the primary objectives of the programs offered under these regulations are to enhance the skills and expertise of exchange visitors in their academic or occupational fields through participation in structured and guided work-based training and internship programs and to improve participants’ knowledge of American techniques, methodologies, and technology.

 Such training and internship programs are also intended to increase participants’ understanding of American culture and society and to enhance Americans’ knowledge of foreign cultures and skills through an open interchange of ideas between participants and their American associates.
 A key goal of the Fulbright-Hays Act, which authorizes these programs, is that participants will return to their home countries and share their experiences with their fellow citizens.

 Each participant in the InterExchange Career Training USA program must follow all regulations set forth by the U.S. Department of State and maintain contact with InterExchange throughout the program.
 In addition to enhancing their professional development during the program, we encourage participants to regularly take advantage of the cultural opportunities offered by their local host communities.

 An important aspect of delivering J-1 internship and training opportunities is our collaboration with International Cooperators (ICs) like you, who represent InterExchange in various countries around the world.
 International Cooperators help to market our programs, recruit and pre-screen applicants, assist applicants in the application and pre-departure phases, and serve as an in-country contact and liaison between InterExchange and potential participants.

-InterExchange asks that you use this handbook to gain a greater understanding of the programs and their corresponding federal regulations so that you may provide accurate information to potential applicants and help to ensure a successful program.
+InterExchange asks that you use this handbook to gain a greater understanding of the Intern and Trainee programs and their corresponding federal regulations so that you may provide accurate information to potential applicants and help to ensure a successful program.

-For the most up-to-date requirements, policies, news and program updates, please log in to the online International Cooperator Resource Center.
+For the most up-to-date requirements, policies, news, and program updates, please visit the International Cooperator Resource Center.